 Photo by Markusspiske on Pixabay

 Walk into any solar showroom and you’ll see three main types.
 Each works differently.
-Let me break it down so you pick the right one for your specific roof.
+Let us break it down so you pick the right one for your specific roof.

 Monocrystalline (The Professional Standard)

-Monocrystalline panels are the gold standard.
+Monocrystalline panels are the preferred choice for most residential solar systems.
 They use a single high-purity silicon crystal, which lets electrons flow with minimal resistance.
 The result: more power from less space.

 • Efficiency: Top-tier models now hit 23–25%.